 The Saint Petersburg Metro is the best way to get around the city quickly.
 And it is also an opportunity to discover the city's monumental and ornately decorated stations!
 Each day, nearly 3.5 million people use the Metro.

 There are numerous bus stops dotted along all the city's main thoroughfares.
 Buses are thus very useful for getting around, in combination with the Metro.
 Tickets may be purchased from the driver on the bus.
 Minibuses follow fixed routes, but collect and drop off passengers anywhere along the way.
 You just need to ask the driver to stop when you are about to reach your destination.
-Allow about RUB 30 per ride.
+Allow about RUB 50 per ride.

 A boat cruise along the Neva or the city's canals is also an ideal way to discover Saint Petersburg, sometimes known as the Venice of the North.
 Several companies offer cruises, with or without a guide.
-Allow at least RUB 800 per person for a 1-hour cruise.
+Allow at least RUB 1,016 per person for a 1-hour cruise.

 Upon your arrival in Saint Petersburg, you can get in touch with local tourism professionals for further information and to help organize your stay.Saint Petersburg Tourist Information Bureau

 Offers practical information and publications for tourists on the city of Saint Petersburg and its region.
 Here are the main addresses:

-See also the Tourist Information Bureau's official travel guide at http://www.visit-petersburg.ru
+See also the Tourist Information Bureau's official travel guide at www.visit-petersburg.ru

 The Tourist Information Bureau also operates a number of information kiosks at various locations throughout the city, including:

 The English-language website maintained by the Russian National Tourist Office, provides a wealth of information for visitors to Saint Petersburg.

 There are no vaccination requirements for visitors to Russia.
 The following vaccines are recommended for travel to Russia: